cube-js/cube/guides/web-analytics/content/5_building_a_dashboard.md

 ## New Users

-As you can see we already have the Users chart in place.
+We already have created the Users chart in the previous part.
 Let's add few more.
-First, let's add the KPI chart to display the number of new users.
+First, let's add the chart to display the number of new users.
 To do that, we need to a create a new measure in our data schema to count only new users.
 To distinguish **New** users from **Returning** we're going to use session's index set by Snowplow tracker - `domain_sessionidx`.